MyScript/interactive-ink-examples-uwp/README.md

 ## Getting started

-### Prerequisites
-This getting started section has been tested with Visual Studio 2022 and supports [UWP Build 17763](https://docs.microsoft.com/en-us/windows/uwp/updates-and-versions/choose-a-uwp-version)

 ### Installation

 1. Clone the examples repository `git clone https://github.com/MyScript/interactive-ink-examples-uwp.git`

 2. Claim a certificate to receive the free license to start develop your application by following the first steps of [Getting Started](https://developer.myscript.com/getting-started)